SignalK/signalk.github.io/_developers/security.md

 * local WIFI - ALLOW - trusted by default when using WPA access and encryption control
 * public WIFI - DROP - untrusted - assume that the client is off-boat.
 (Both access points are on-board, but this one is for public connection to the boat)
-* other external sources, eg satellite, GPRS, cellphone data - DROP - untrusted
+* other external sources, e.g. satellite, GPRS, cellphone data - DROP - untrusted

 #### Implementation